syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### getsortColumnByField(field)
 {:#methods:getsortcolumnbyfield}

-It accepts the string value and returns the sorted direction of the column in grid.
+It accepts the string value and returns the field and sorted direction of the column in grid.

 <table class="params">
 <thead>